Inherent Risk

 Only after the entity's primary goals have been stated and procedures have been taken to determine what may go wrong to prevent the entity from reaching those goals are inherent risks determined.

-Management considers the risk's nature, including whether it arises from fraud, natural occurrences like storms, or complicated or uncommon commercial transactions, in addition to its effect and possibility.
+Management considers the risk's nature, including whether it arises from fraud, natural occurrences like storms, or complicated or uncommon commercial transactions, as well as its effect and possibility.

 Understanding the risk's origin and nature might help you determine its possible consequences and chances of happening.